wikimedia/pywikibot/docs/index.rst

 Pywikibot supports Python 2.6.5, 2.7 and 3.2+.

-Pywikibot is licensed under the :ref:`MIT license <licenses-MIT>`; the documentation is licensed under the :ref:`CC-BY-SA-3.0 <licenses-CCBYSA>` license.
+Pywikibot and this documentation are licensed under the :ref:`MIT license <licenses-MIT>`;
+manual pages on mediawiki.org are licensed under the `CC-BY-SA 3.0 <licenses-CCBYSA>` license.

 The documentation consists of four major parts: